Carl Boardley

 Carl Richard Boardley (born 7 December 1975) is a British racing driver and four time National Hot Rods (oval racing) World Champion, currently holding the records for most wins in a row.

-On 5 July 2009, he won the National Hot Rod World Championship for his fourth World title in a row.
+On 5 July 2009, Boardley won the National Hot Rod World Championship for his fourth World title in a row.

-His younger brother Stuart is a former professional footballer.
+Boardley's younger brother Stuart is a former professional footballer.

 Racing career

 2013 - Ginetta GT Supercup

 In 2013, Boardley contested the entire season of the Ginetta GT Supercup, with a Ginetta G55 entered under the banner of his own CBM Motorsport team.
-Boardley finished the season in 9th place with 316 points.
-His highest place finish was 3rd place at Thruxton.
+Boardley finished the season in ninth place with 316 points.
+His highest place finish was third place at Thruxton.